koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 I feel it was _slowly cooked_.
 In the past year, I noticed how 2 people started sending me more and more memes of things that are disturbing.
-Topics like pronouns, gender equality, abortion, transphobia, violence, racism and homophobia are now clearly memes and jokes.
-What once was important things to fight for to them and to my community, slowly became something to laugh about the more it was **pushed by the algorithm**. :rage: Is it realy tailored?
+Topics like pronouns, gender equality, abortion, transphobia, violence, racism, and homophobia are now clearly memes and jokes.
+What once was important things to fight for to them and to my community, slowly became something to laugh about the more it was **pushed by the algorithm**. :rage: Is it really tailored?

-_If it is on the platform and people are just laughing about it, it must be acceptable to ridicule marginalized people, right?_ except that hurts people.
+_If it is on the platform and people are just laughing about it, it must be acceptable to ridicule marginalized people, right?_ Except, that hurts people.

 Today it is my birthday, and clearly a very few friends remembered.
-Those that I shared memes with did not wish me a happy birthday, while in the past that would have been very common. :worried: The Social part of Instagram is clearly gone, and it is time to move on.
+Those that I shared memes with did not wish me a happy birthday, while in the past that would have been very common. :worried: The social part of Instagram is clearly gone, and it is time to move on.

 ## I have been here before